yoctoproject/poky/documentation/migration-guides/migration-4.1.rst

   you can set :term:`WATCHDOG_TIMEOUT` to the desired timeout in seconds.
 Note that the same :term:`WATCHDOG_TIMEOUT` variable also specifies the timeout used for the ``watchdog`` tool (if that is being built).
-- The :ref:`image-buildinfo <ref-classes-image-buildinfo>` class now writes to ``${sysconfdir}/buildinfo`` instead of ``${sysconfdir}/build`` by default (i.e.
+- The :ref:`ref-classes-image-buildinfo` class now writes to ``${sysconfdir}/buildinfo`` instead of ``${sysconfdir}/build`` by default (i.e.
   the default value of :term:`IMAGE_BUILDINFO_FILE` has been changed).
 If you have code that reads this from images at build or runtime you will need to update it or specify your own value for :term:`IMAGE_BUILDINFO_FILE`.
-- In the :ref:`archiver <ref-classes-archiver>` class, the default ``ARCHIVER_OUTDIR`` value no longer includes the :term:`MACHINE` value in order to avoid the archive task running multiple times in a multiconfig setup.
-If you have custom code that does something with the files archived by the :ref:`archiver <ref-classes-archiver>` class then you may need to adjust it to the new structure.
+- In the :ref:`ref-classes-archiver` class, the default ``ARCHIVER_OUTDIR`` value no longer includes the :term:`MACHINE` value in order to avoid the archive task running multiple times in a multiconfig setup.
+If you have custom code that does something with the files archived by the :ref:`ref-classes-archiver` class then you may need to adjust it to the new structure.
 - If you are not using `systemd` then udev is now configured to use labels (``LABEL`` or ``PARTLABEL``) to set the mount point for the device.
 For example::